 New features.
 Since the publication of Ref.
+13,

-[14], additional functionality has been added to the XtalFinder module.
+additional functionality has been added to the XtalFinder module.
 The transformations for mapped structures can be returned to users by appending the --print_mapping option to a comparison command (e.g., --compare_materials or --compare_structures).
-The transformation information includes i. the basis transformation (3×3 matrix), ii. the rotation of the coordinate system (3×3 matrix), iii. the origin shift (3×1 vector), and iv. the volume scaling factor (scalar) between the two structures.
-Along with changes to the lattice vectors, the basis transformation accounts for changes in the unit cell and can describe mapping information is included, indicating which atoms are mapped and their relative distances between the two structures.
+The transformation information includes i. the basis transformation $(3 \times 3 \text{ matrix})$, ii. the rotation of the coordinate system $(3 \times 3 \text{ matrix})$, iii. the origin shift $(3 \times 1 \text{ vector})$, and iv. the volume scaling factor (scalar) between the two structures.
+Along with changes to the lattice vectors, the basis transformation accounts for changes in the unit cell and can describe mappings between smaller and larger cells.
+Furthermore, the atom mapping information is included, indicating which atoms are mapped and their relative distances between the two structures.